2m2data/2m2data.github.io/what-we-do.md

 # What We Do

-2M2 Data Services, LLC operates digital assets and develops supporting technology to improve reliability, measurement, and performance.
+2M2 Data Services, LLC operates digital assets and develops supporting technology to support the reliability, measurement, and performance of those assets.

 ## Digital Asset Operations

 - Website and platform operations
 - Uptime, performance, and change management
-- Content and structure improvements where appropriate
+- Content and structure improvements as needed

 ## Analytics & Internal Tooling